 So what does this all mean?
 Tattooing is fashionable up to a tipping point.
-Then it can become indicative of deeper emotional and psychologically problems as the inking becomes compulsive.
+Then it can become indicative of deeper emotional and psychological problems as the inking becomes compulsive.

 Rather than getting more tattoos as a temporary ‘high’, which will dissipate in time anyway, leaving an ugly reminder, maybe those people should seek professional assistance to overcome the cause of their basic problem – low self esteem, low self worth, anxiety and depression.

 Other health factors to consider before getting a tattoo.

 - Tattooing may seem like just a piece of wearable art, but it involves the deep injection of potentially toxic chemicals into the skin.

 - You can suffer serious infections from unhygienic practices and equipment.
 Infections can also result from ink that has been contaminated with bacteria or mould.
 Using non-sterile water to dilute pigments is common.

 - Some tattoo studios inject carcinogenic inks into the skin of their customers.
 Source; Danish Environmental Protection Agency 2012 survey.

 - Published research has reported that some inks contain pigments used in printer toner or in car paint.
 FDA has not approved any pigments for injection into the skin for cosmetic purposes.